-Plants of the World Online lists 585 species in the Aloe genus (as of 10-11-21 when this page was last updated).
-It is a member of the plant family Asphodelaceae with 40 genera.
+As of 11-16-22 when this page was last updated, Plants of the World Online lists 587 species in the Aloe genus.
+It is a member of the plant family Asphodelaceae with 41 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 When I was buying plants at Lowe’s and Wal-Mart in Greenville, Mississippi in August 2012, I only wanted to pay up to $3.00 per tiny pot.
 There were a few bigger pots of Aloe brevifolia at Lowe’s, but they were around $10.00 a pop.
 SO, I took an offset and brought it home.
 That didn’t work so well because it soon died.
 Hmmm.
 Hardly ever happens.
 SO, after it died, I went back to Lowe’s and bought one of the larger pots… It was very overcrowded, so I put it in a larger pot…